xtianvillaruz/My-Intro-to-Python/README.md

 Introduction to Python

-My practice sets for my basic python programming
+My notes and practice sets for my basic python programming from different free online tutorials.